jmars319/midway-mobile-storage-react/DEPLOYMENT-CHECKLIST.md

    node -e "const bcrypt = require('bcrypt'); bcrypt.hash('YOUR_NEW_SECURE_PASSWORD', 10, (e,h) => console.log(h))"
    ```
 2. Copy the output hash
-3. In Railway, update the environment variable or edit `backend/server.js` line 354
+3. In Railway, update the environment variable or edit `backend/server.js` line 370
-4. Replace the hash with your new hash
+4. Replace the `DEMO_ADMIN_HASH` constant with your new hash
 5. Redeploy backend
 6. Test login with new password